SethSmigelski/under-the-weather/readme.txt

 Absolutely!
 The traditional method of adding `<div class="weather-widget">` with data attributes still works perfectly.
 The new block is simply an additional, more user-friendly option for those using the WordPress block editor.

 The `<div>` method is particularly useful for theme developers and sites that dynamically populate widget attributes from post meta or custom fields.

+= What coordinate format should I use? =

+The recommended and most reliable format for coordinates is **Decimal Degrees (DD)**, for example: `34.1195`, `-118.3005`.

+However, the **Under The Weather Forecast block** is designed to be user-friendly.
+If you enter coordinates in other common formats like **DMS** (e.g., `34°07'10.2"N`) or **DDM** (e.g., `34° 7.17' N`), the block will automatically convert them to the correct decimal format for you.

+For the manual `<div>` method, it is strongly recommended to use Decimal Degrees.
+While the front-end script has a fallback to parse other formats, some characters (like the `"` symbol in DMS) can break the HTML structure and lead to incorrect coordinates.
+The block editor's converter is the most reliable way to handle alternate formats.

+If you're unsure what coordinates to use, the **Coordinate Finder** tool is the best way to retrieve accurate coordinates in the correct format.

 = What does the "Enable Rate Limiting" setting do? =